Factors Affecting Home Insurance Costs in Germany

 3. Construction Materials and Building Standards

-Materials that Lower Premiums
+Materials and Features that Can Lower Premiums

 4. Coverage Level and Policy Type